agranlund/raven/sw/dsp/asm56k/docs/readme.txt

 Why and what ?
 ==============

+This is a continuation of work by th-otto and sqward.
+Mainly for improving 56300 series support.

+Anders Granlund, 2026

+(original statemend from th-otto)

 This is a rewritten version of a DSP assembler, based on work from sqward, which in turn based on work from Quinn C. Jensen.